awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 + Throughput limits of the volume
 + Throughput limits of the instance

 As for all Amazon EBS volumes, we recommend that you select an appropriate EBS\-optimized EC2 instance in order to avoid network bottlenecks\.
-For more information, see [Amazon EBS\-Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html)\.
+For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.

 ## Monitoring the Burst Bucket Balance for `gp2`, `st1`, and `sc1` Volumes<a name="monitoring_burstbucket"></a>

 You can monitor the burst\-bucket level for `gp2`, `st1`, and `sc1` volumes using the EBS `BurstBalance` metric available in Amazon CloudWatch\.
 This metric shows the percentage of I/O credits \(for `gp2`\) or throughput credits \(for `st1` and `sc1`\) remaining in the burst bucket\.
-For more information about the `BurstBalance` metric and other metrics related to I/O, see [I/O Characteristics and Monitoring](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html)\.
+For more information about the `BurstBalance` metric and other metrics related to I/O, see [I/O Characteristics and Monitoring](ebs-io-characteristics.md)\.
 CloudWatch also allows you to set an alarm that notifies you when the `BurstBalance` value falls to a certain level\.
 For more information, see [Creating Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)\.